essenciary/TicTacToe.jl/doc/README.md

 (TicTacToe) pkg> add PrettyTables
 ```

-This will add the `PrettyTables` package to our project.
-In order make it available in our `TicTacToe` module, we need to declare that we're `using PrettyTables`.
+This adds the `PrettyTables` package to our project.
+In order make it available to our `TicTacToe` module we need to declare that we're `using PrettyTables`.
 I also like to automatically activate the project's environment.
 Please update the `TicTacToe` module as follows:

 ```julia
 # src/TicTacToe.jl